 Betul is one of the most beautiful places in Central India and is famous for its beautiful Satpura Valley.
 It is also the Geographical Center Point of India and a stone placed at Barsali marks the center.

-July - April
+Best time to visit July - April

-Betul is well connected by roads and is situated on the Delhi - Chennai main railway line.
+How to reach Betul is well connected by roads and is situated on the Delhi - Chennai main railway line.

-Auto Rikshaws, Taxis
+Local travel Auto Rikshaws, Taxis

 The earliest evidences of Betul's history are date as far back as 700 AD.
 However, ancient sculpture and buildings found in the nearby villages suggest that it must have gone through the similar stages of development as the other civilizations.
 The statues and sculptures found near Betul by archeological survey of India illustrate the use of metal casted jewelry in ancient times in his area.